 Thick, Scotch-style pancakes of impressive circumference are stacked up on your plate.
 You could opt for the banana and dulce de leche topping, but for our money, it's ricotta and berries every time.
 Very generous quantities of seasonal berries are beautifully presented, and perfectly complemented by the ricotta, topped off with icing sugar and just the right amount of syrup to keep sweet-toothed brunchers happy.
 In a nod to the Instagram crowd, the Nutella and hazelnut pancakes are served heart-shaped.

-Don't forget to get a photo of the floral exterior on your way out:
+Don't forget to get a photo of the ever-changing floral exterior on your way out:

-Drunch, 1 Woodstock Street, Mayfair, with other branches in St John's Wood and Fitzrovia.
+Drunch, 1 Woodstock Street, Mayfair, with other branches in Regent's Park and Oxford Circus.

 Pancakes at Granger & Co, various locations

 We still salivate at memories of the honeycomb butter that accompanies the ricotta 'hotcakes', as the pancakes at Granger & Co are known.
 You get three hotcakes, with maple syrup and a slab of banana.
 They are gorgeously fluffy and the ricotta gives a deliciously sour note to take the edge off the sweet, making them unlike any other pancakes we've found.
-These outlets do't take bookings, and getsvery busy so don't be surprised if you have to wait.
-But boy, is it worth it.
+Find them on the breakfast and lunch menus, as well as the sweet section of the dinner menu.

 Granger & Co, locations in Notting Hill, King's Cross, Chelsea, Clerkenwell, and Marylebone.